The Unique Combat Style Of General Hieu

 Colonel Trinh Tieu has narrated picturesquely how General Hieu employed the tandem Infantry-Armor formula to vanquish one Regiment of the famous NVA Yellow Star 3rd Division in Operation Eagles Claw 800.

-The American Senior Advisor of the 5th Division, John Hayes has praised General Hieu for converting the Armored Cavalry from a "Palace Guards' role" into an offensive role, when he took over the command of the 5th Division.
+The American Senior Advisor of the 5th Division, John Hayes, had praised General Hieu for converting the Armored Cavalry from a "Palace Guards' role" into an offensive role when he took over the command of the 5th Division.